wavebeem/bread-n-butter/docs/api.md

 Parses the entire `input` string, returning a [ParseResult](#ParseResult) with the parse value if successful, otherwise a failure value indicating where the error is and what values we were looking for at the time of failure.
-Use `isOK` to check if the parse succeeded or not.

 **Note:** `parse` assumes you are parsing the entire input and will fail unless you do so.